Novated Lease Calculator (Australia)

 What are the limitations of this calculator?

 Like all financial models, this calculator is a simulation based on explicit assumptions.
-While care has been taken to make these assumptions realistic and transparent, there are important limitations to be aware of:
+Key limitations include:

-Primary endpoint is financial position at 5 years.
+• Primary endpoint is financial position at 5 years.
 The model assumes that, under a novated lease, the residual value is paid out at the end of the lease.
-The conclusions may not apply if the residual is rolled over into a subsequent lease.
-Outcomes may also diverge beyond year 5, as vehicle depreciation, opportunity cost of funds (e.g. offset balances), and financing dynamics can change in both magnitude and direction from year 6 onwards.

-Home loan interest rate is assumed to be constant throughout the lease duration.
-If you wish to explore the effect of rising or falling interest rates, you can manually adjust the interest rate inputs to approximate different scenarios.
+• Home loan interest rate is assumed to be constant throughout the lease duration.

-Offset account impact is calculated on a fortnightly basis.
+• Offset account impact is calculated on a fortnightly basis.
 In reality, home loan interest is typically calculated daily and charged monthly.
-The discrepancy introduced by this simplification should be small, but it is not zero.

-Insurance premiums, registration, and maintenance costs are assumed to remain constant over the lease term.
-In practice, these costs often change over time.
+• Insurance premiums, registration, and maintenance costs are assumed to remain constant over the lease term.

 Who is this calculator less suitable for?